dnzprmksz/performhance-api/README.md

 # Features
-Supports multiple Organizations.
+Supports multiple organizations, not specific to an Organization/Company.

 Different user roles such as Employee, Team Leader and Manager.

-Managers can alter review criteria for a person, team, job title or a given list of users.
+Managers alter review criteria for a person, team, job title or a given list of users.

-Managers can assign employees to a team and select one of them as the team leader, who can read the reviews in that team.
+Managers assign employees to a team and select one of them as team leader, who can read the reviews in that team.

+Managers and team leaders can see overall performance of an employee or team member, respectively.

 Employees can review and comment on their colleagues.

-Search functionality for Employees and Teams.
+Search functionality for Employee and Team.

-CRUD operations for Organizations, Employees, Teams, Job Titles, Criteria, Reviews.
+CRUD operations for Organization, Employee, Team, Job Title, Criteria and Review.

+# Documentation
+API documentation is available for Swagger.

+Go to http://editor.swagger.io and import the app.json file which is in the following path `Performhance-API/src/main/webapp/specs/`

 # Installation